← Back to blog

 At the Ülemiste Psychiatric Centre, a family therapist can help if you’re feeling discordant in your relationships.

-At the Ülemiste Psychiatric Centre in the Ülemiste Health House, a family therapist can help if you are feeling discord in your relationships:
+At the Ülemiste Psychiatric Centre in the Ülemiste Health House, a family therapist can help if you are feeling disharmony in your relationships:

-A form of therapy that heals through close relationships, if you are feeling unhappy with your life and maybe don’t even know what exactly is out of order or missing, family therapy is where you can get help.
-Hedy Laidre, a psychologist and family therapist at the Ülemiste Psychiatric Centre, explains how to better understand that it’s time to come to family therapy.
+A form of therapy that heals through your close relationships.
+If you are feeling unhappy with your life and maybe don’t even know what exactly is out of order or missing, family therapy may help.
+Hedy Laidre, a psychologist and family therapist at the Ülemiste Psychiatric Centre, explains how to understand better when it’s time get family therapy.

-According to Hedy, the most common indicator is discord in close relationships.
+According to Hedy, the most common indicator is a lack of harmony in close relationships.
 This includes fights, tensions between partners as well as between a child and a parent, and the desire for a closer relationship.
-“In addition to relationship problems, other common reasons for referral include behavioural problems in young children, adolescent mental health problems, and various illnesses and symptoms in adults themselves,” says the report. she says.
-Family therapy is widely used around the world, and fortunately, according to Hedy, the term has started to attract more and more attention in Estonia.
-“The people who run it, the Estonian Association for Family Therapy and the Estonian School of Family Therapy, also have an important role to play,” she says.
+“In addition to relationship problems, other common reasons for to choose family therapy include behavioural problems in young children, adolescent mental health problems, and various illnesses and symptoms in adults themselves,” she says.
+Family therapy is widely used around the world, and , says Hedy, fortunately the term has started to attract more and more attention in Estonia.
+“The responsibles overlooking this therapy form, the Estonian Association for Family Therapy and the Estonian School of Family Therapy, also have an important role to play,” she says.
 They have done a great deal of work in Estonia to bring family therapy knowledge and experience closer to the people”.

 The family as a system

-Family psychotherapy emerged in the second half of the 20th century when research and treatment of schizophrenia patients and their families began.
-“At that point it was noticed that schizophrenia patients were getting good results in hospital, when they were sent back home, the symptoms became exacerbated again.
-Initially it was thought to be influenced by the relationship between the patient and their mother, later the father was added to the mix, until finally it was felt that the intergenerational relationship needed to be looked at,” says Hedy, adding that looking at family relationships is crucial.
+Family psychotherapy emerged in the second half of the 20th century when research into and treatment of schizophrenia patients and their families began.
+“At that point it was noticed that schizophrenic patients were getting good results in hospital, but when they were sent back home, the symptoms became intensified again.
+Initially it was thought to be influenced by the relationship between the patient and their mother, later the father was added to the mix, until finally it was aknowledged that the intergenerational relationship needed to be looked at,” says Hedy, adding that looking at family relationships is crucial.
 “A family is a system where all the family members are interconnected and a change in one member of the family brings about a change in the whole system and vice versa.”
-Hedy stresses that it is never her job to find the culprit, but to look at how this problematic situation has developed and what each family member can do to change the situation.
+Hedy stresses that it is never her job to find the culprit, but instead to look at how a problematic situation has developed and what each family member can do to change the situation.

 Ahaa- effect